kayburns/segmentingfeatures/README.md

-# Nerfies
+# Spatial Features

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [Spatial Feat website](https://kayburns.github.io/spatialfeatures/).
+Please see our preprint for more details

-If you find Nerfies useful for your work please cite:
+If you find our paper useful for your work please cite:
 ```
-@article{park2021nerfies
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+@article{burns2023WhatMakesPVR
-  journal   = {ICCV},
+  author    = {},
+  title     = {What Makes Pre-Trained Visual Representations Successful for Robust Manipulation?},
-  year      = {2021},
+  year      = {2023},
 }
 ```